ana-vela/netlify-blog/_data/blog/2021-01-31-what-i-learned-from-hacktoberfest-2020.md

 And once you've prepared, you can start contributing to open source projects now and complete Hacktoberfest next year without the spammy PRs, of course!

 Have you ever participated in Hacktoberfest?
 If so, what was your experience like?
 Do you have any questions about Hacktoberfest or open source in general?
-Leave a comment to get the conversation going.